kdrtech/KHQRService/README.md

 ---

 ## Here how to configuration
-- Register account with Bakong Open API for personal user. <a href="https://api-bakong.nbc.gov.kh/register" target="_blank">link</a>
+- Register developer account with Bakong Open API for personal user.
+[Visit Link](https://api-bakong.nbc.gov.kh/register)
+- Register personal account for Bakong to receive money.
+[Visit Link](https://bakong.nbc.gov.kh)
+- Register account with Morecambodia.com to USE our API.
+[Visit Link](https://morecambodia.com)

+## Before use API after register
+- Full verification for bakong personal account on your mobile.
+- Confirm bakong api account with us.

 ## License
 You are free to use, modify, and distribute this software in accordance with the following terms: